-click to enlarge the foto
+click on the picture to enlarge

 With just over a year after Apple birthed the first iphone, the long-awaited, next-generation iPhone 3G has arrived bearing a mildly tweaked design and a load of new features.
 With access to a faster 3G wireless network, Microsoft Exchange server e-mail, and support for a staggering array of third-party software from the iPhone App Store, the new handset is the iPhone we’ve been waiting for.
 It still lacks some basic features but when compared with what the original model was year ago, this device sets a new benchmark for the cell phone world.